R. Gapper book prize

-The award is usually made in February of each year and is presented to the winner at the annual conference of the Society for French Studies.
+The competition is announced each summer for books published the previous year; the shortlist is usually announced the following January and the award made in May.
+The prize is presented to the winner at the annual conference of the Society for French Studies.
 The winner is selected by the Gapper Book Prize Jury, appointed by the SFS Executive and chaired by one of their number.
 Their decision is then proposed to the SFS Executive and to the R. H. Gapper Charitable Trust, who jointly award the prize.
 The criteria for award of the prize are, broadly, the book’s critical and scholarly distinction and its likely impact on wider critical debate.
 In assessing these, the following qualities will be taken into account:

 - Scope and range